 - Denis Clifford & Ralph E. Warner, Form a Partnership: Complete Legal Guide, 8th ed. (available online).
 This title discusses whether partnership is the right type of business for you and how a partnership is formed and can change through the duration of a business.

-- Anthony Mancuso, Incorporate Your Business (2011) (available online).
+- Anthony Mancuso, Incorporate Your Business (2013 ed. available online).
 The author discusses the characteristics and creation of a corporation.

-Fred Steingold, The Legal Guide for Starting & Running a Small Business, 10th ed.
-(2008), available online.
+Fred Steingold, The Legal Guide for Starting & Running a Small Business, 13th ed.
+2013 (available online).
 Includes chapters on forming a business association, obtaining permits and licenses, and dealing with tax issues.

 - Ilona Bray, How to Get a Green Card, 7th ed.
 (Ref KF 4840.Z9 L49 2006 & 2012 ed. online in Legal Information Reference Center).
 This book details many ways for getting into and remaining in the United States if you are not a citizen.
 It also includes sample, filled-in forms.